fhamborg/Giveme5W1H/README.md

 * **How** did it happen?

 ## Getting started
-Before you can use Giveme5W, you need to make sure you have a CoreNLP-server up and running.
+Before you can use Giveme5W, you need to make sure you have a CoreNLP-server runtimes.

 In the case you first to have to install CoreNLP please refer to the CoreNLPs extensive [documentation](https://stanfordnlp.github.io/CoreNLP/corenlp-server.html) and follow the instructions on how to install CoreNLP and start a server.

  * download the server itself from [here](https://stanfordnlp.github.io/CoreNLP/index.html#download)